Karolis Laukžemis

-Karolis Laukžemis (born 11 March 1992) is a Lithuanian professional footballer who plays as a striker for Lithuania national team.
+Karolis Laukžemis (born 11 March 1992) is a Lithuanian professional footballer who plays as a striker for Panargiakos F.C. in the Super League Greece 2.

 Career

 Born in Palanga, Lithuania he has played club football for FK Atlantas, FK Klaipėdos Granitas, FK Sūduva Marijampolė and FK Jelgava.

 In 2017 he was one of the main figures to help FK Suduva Marijampole to win their first championship ever.
 He was awarded as best player of A lyga in that season.

 On 26 October 2020, Laukžemis moved to Maltese club Hibernians on a one-year deal.

 On 2 September 2022 Sūduva announced about deal with Laukžemis till the end of the A Lyga 2023 season.

 International career

 Laukžemis made his international debut for the Lithuania in 2018.